Garage Door Repair FAQ — Southlake, TX

 Why is garage door spring replacement expensive?

-The spring itself is not the expensive part — a torsion spring is a $30 to $60 part.
-What you're paying for is the labor and the knowledge behind it.
+The spring itself is not the expensive part.
+The cost is in the skilled, safe labor.
 Torsion springs are wound under extreme tension.
 A spring releasing incorrectly can cause serious injury.
 Installing them right means knowing the wire diameter, inside diameter, length, and number of turns for the specific weight of your door.
 Get the tension wrong and the door won't balance, which puts stress on the opener and the cables.
 You're paying for someone who does this every day, not someone who watched a video and bought a winding bar kit.

 How long does garage door spring repair take?